saajanvarghese/Google_Forms_Automation/README.md

 3. For "What is the Time Now?" -Provide the current time (Keeping in mind AM/PM) in the next field.

-This Flipkart Automation project consists of 1 Testcase in Total.
+This Google Forms Automation project consists of 1 Testcase in Total.

 # TestCase 01 Description
 1. Navigate to this google form.